danbarnes/danbarnes.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-I'm a journalist at heart and by training, a techie by trade and a sometime-songwriter.
-When I'm not doing genealogy.
+I'm a journalist at heart and by training, a techie by trade.

 In <a href="http://startribune.com" target="_blank">Minnesota's largest newsroom</a>, I've managed a series of content management systems for newsgathering and print purposes.
 I also support and advance other tools for reporting, editing and design.
-These days, I'm research options for yet another big CMS change.
+These days, I'm researching options for yet another big CMS change.
 I speak journalese and ITisms and I do a lot of translating back and forth.
-I'm a teacher and I'm a herder of cats.
-I'm a builder, working as needed in VBscript and Javascript and Applescript and (horrors!)
-Windows' command shell language, on the centrally managed computers of our newsroom -- which, like any newsroom our size, is more factory than artisan workshop.
+I'm a teacher, I'm a builder, I'm a herder of cats.

 <br/>
 <hr/>